auth0/docs/articles/connections/apple-siwa/set-up-apple.md

 ---
-title: Set Up Apps in the Apple Developer Portal
+title: Register Apps in the Apple Developer Portal
 description: Learn how to set up your application with Apple before you set up your Apple connection in the Auth0 Dashboard.
 topics:
   - authentication